firebase/extensions/firestore-counter/POSTINSTALL.md

 1. Your extension creates subcollections in all the documents that your app uses as counters.

-1. The client SDK writes to these subcollections to distribute the write load.
+1. The client sample writes to these subcollections to distribute the write load.

 1. The controllerCore function sums the subcollections' values into the single `visits` field (or whichever field you configured in your master document).